DanmealWork/danmealwork.github.io/showcase/beamng-tuning-using-telemetry-data.md

 </div>

 # Lap Comparisons
+In this section, setup 1 refers to the car before tuning and setup 2 refers to the car after tuning.

 {% include googleDrivePlayer.html id=page.comparison-2 %}

-In this section, setup 1 refers to the car before tuning and setup 2 refers to the car after tuning.
+Top is pre-tune lap and bottom is post-tune lap.

 ## Turn 1
 I braked at roughly the same point on each lap.
 Despite many attempts, there’s still time to be found here.
 I expected the car to hold ~100 mph through the corner, but with both setups, it struggled to stay tight to the kerbs.
 With setup 2, I had to ease off the throttle slightly to allow more rotation and keep to the kerb.
 With setup 1, I was more hesitant on the throttle (fear of losing control), meaning I carried less speed through the corner.